 - An article by Colleen Flaherty published in Inside Higher Education earlier this year is entitled Mental Health Crisis for Graduate Students.
 This summary of results from a large international survey of doctoral students describes “strikingly high rates of anxiety and depression and little help from doctoral supervisors.

 - An investigative study published in The Atlantic in 2016 is entitled Why do so Many Graduate Students Quit?.
-In this investigative study, Te-Erika Patterson explores the background reasons behind the shocking statistic: One out of every two doctoral students withdraw without finishing.
+In this study, Te-Erika Patterson explores the background reasons behind the shocking statistic: One out of every two doctoral students withdraw without finishing.
 A leading cause is the culture of high stress and burnout among doctoral students.
+This article cites my own research as a foundation for further inquiry.

 - The Stigma on Mental Health Issues, by Yorick Peterse, PhD student.
 This article comes from the absolutely wonderful blogsite of the Academic Mental Health Collective, devoted to support for graduate students and post-docs.

 If these articles raise issues for you, I really want to help you evaluate your options.
-Please feel free to write to me.
+Please spend some time viewing my Graduate References page.
+Then feel free to write to me.
 For further information about my professional services you can visit Dr. Scott Kerlin, Gradmentor.